A comparison of the two Distributed SQL leaders.Learn more

 Stronger guarantees are a good thing, but some are more useful than others.
 The possibility of reordering commit timestamps for causally related transactions is likely a marginal problem in practice.
-What could happen is that examining the database at a historical timestamp might yield paradoxical situations where transaction A is not yet visible while transaction B is, even though transaction A is known to have preceded B, as they’re causally related.
-However, this can only happen if there’s no overlap between the keys read or written during the transactions, and (b) there’s an external low-latency communication channel between clients that could potentially impact activity on the DBMS.
+What could happen is that examining the database at a historical timestamp might yield paradoxical situations where transaction T1 is not yet visible while transaction T2 is, even though transaction T1 is known to have preceded T2, as they’re causally related.
+However, this can only happen if (a) there’s no overlap between the keys read or written during the transactions, and (b) there’s an external low-latency communication channel between clients that could potentially impact activity on the DBMS.

-For situations where reordering could be problematic, CockroachDB returns a “causality token,” which is just the maximum timestamp encountered during a transaction.
-If passed from one actor to the next in a causal chain, the token serves as a minimum timestamp for successive transactions and will guarantee that each has a properly ordered commit timestamp.
+For situations where reordering could be problematic, CockroachDB makes use of a “causality token”, which is just the maximum timestamp encountered during a transaction.
+It’s passed from one actor to the next in a causal chain, and serves as a minimum timestamp for successive transactions to guarantee that each has a properly ordered commit timestamp.
 Of course, this mechanism doesn’t properly order independent causal chains, though imagining a use case where that’s a problem requires creativity.

-The short answer is: something harder and less efficient.
-The longer answer is that CockroachDB must discover an appropriate timestamp for the transaction as it proceeds, in some cases restarting the transaction at a later timestamp.
+The short answer?
+Something not as easy and not as efficient.
+The longer answer is that CockroachDB discovers an appropriate timestamp for the transaction as it proceeds, sometimes restarting it at a later timestamp if needed.

-As mentioned in the prior paragraph, the timestamp we choose for the transaction must be greater or equal to the max commit timestamp across all nodes we intend to read from.
-If we knew the nodes which would be read from in advance, we could send a parallel request for the max timestamp from each and use the latest.
+As mentioned earlier, the timestamp we choose for the transaction must be greater than or equal to the maximum commit timestamp across all nodes we intend to read from.
+If we knew the nodes which would be read from in advance, we could send a parallel request for the maximum timestamp from each and use the latest.
 But this is a bit clumsy, since CockroachDB was designed to support conversational SQL where the read/write sets are indeterminate, we can’t know the nodes in advance.
 It’s also inefficient because we would have to wait for the slowest node to respond before even starting execution.
 Aside: readers may be interested in Calvin and SLOG, a family of research systems developed around declaring read/write sets upfront (though giving up conversational SQL) which consequently manages to avoid this class of problems.

-While Spanner always waits after writes, CockroachDB sometimes waits before reads.
+While Spanner always waits after writes, CockroachDB sometimes retries reads.